sagifire/di-container/README.md

 ## Weak Points:

-1. The container does not support automatic dependency injection based on argument names or metadata.
-All dependencies must be explicitly registered and passed in `dependencies`.
+1. The container does not support automatic dependency injection based on argument names.
+All dependencies must be explicitly registered.
 2. There is no support for cyclic dependencies.
 3. No support for isolated contexts.